ermanno-pirotta/grunt-file-convert/README.md

 A string value that is used as a regex to check the lines to be skipped.

+#### options.filePrefix
+Type: `String`
+Default value: ''

+A string value that is prepended to the result file.

+#### options.filePostfix
+Type: `String`
+Default value: ''

+A string value that is appended to the result file.

 #### options.transformer
 Type: `Function`
 Default value: `function(line, index){return line;}`